vikingJason/5eVaultMain/content/2. DM Tools/Rules/Abilities/Checks/Senses.md

 ### Truesight

-Truesight enables a creature to see in normal and magical Darkness, see [[Invisible]] Creatures and Objects, automatically detect visual illusions and succeed on Saving Throws against them, and perceives the original form of a Shapechanger or a creature that is transformed by magic out to a specific range.
+Truesight enables a creature to see in normal and magical Darkness, see [[content/2.
+DM Tools/Rules/Conditions/Invisible]] Creatures and Objects, automatically detect visual illusions and succeed on Saving Throws against them, and perceives the original form of a Shapechanger or a creature that is transformed by magic out to a specific range.
 Furthermore, the creature can see into the Ethereal Plane.

 ### Outdoor Visibility